 The rep was about 20 and very tanned with one of those cheese grater voices that suggest you've smoked your way through a hell of lot of Park Drives and had one or two late nights on the lash.
 His companion was a younger boy, who was hangover-grey beneath a tan and was intermittently running off to retch into a flowerpot.
 We were lucky in that we were first to get there (thanks to the alarm on my phone) and by the time we left with an upgraded hotel for an extra £50, there was a queue of disgruntled people, including two young women who were sobbing.

 The new hotel was almost perfect.
 It was in the whitewashed Old Town.
 The room was airy with oversized dark wood furniture, white cotton sheets and cool floor tiles.
 Worryingly, it was a club 18-30 hotel.
 We were 31 and 35.
 Our room overlooked the pool where all the banana smuggling, wet t-shirt, "crazy" DJ activities took place.
 Classy.
-Some of the boys were cute though, which pleased Rob.
+Some of the boys were cute though, which pleased my partner.
 He was quite happy to sit on the balcony in his sunglasses pretending to read.
 I read a lot (I may have occasionally ogled the odd particularly fine specimen, I'm not divulging).
 Sleeping at night would have been nice, though.

 Malia Old Town was everything I'd hoped our holiday destination would be.
 I loved having a good peer into the open doors of the little white houses and nosing at the little old ladies in black sitting in their lace-decked lairs.
 I loved the town square with its promenading women and strutting boys.
 There was Jasmine growing everywhere and loads of cheap tavernas selling traditional Greek food.
 We even saw a Greek wedding at the Orthodox Church which looked lavish.
 Oddly, no one from the hotel seemed to venture here.
 I liked the fact that the place seemed so primitive and old fashioned.
 I was especially impressed by the butcher chopping meat with a cleaver whilst holding a smouldering cigarette in his mouth and swigging neat vodka from a bottle on the counter.
 The "bar street" was always packed with people from noon onwards, eating egg and chips on sweaty plastic chairs and squinting through merciless hangovers as they sampled hair of the dog.